Following Franz Kafka in Prague: the places he lived and worked

 The kinetic Kafka statue

-The artist David Černý created a kinetic statue as to tribute to Franz Kafka.
-It has 42 metallic layers that move continuously, and when they align, they form the face of Kafka.
+The artist David Černý created a kinetic statue as a tribute to Franz Kafka.
+It has 42 metallic layers that move continuously, and when they align, they form Kafka’s face.
 Each of these layers rotates individually, and there is no particular order towards the area the face will look at.
-It stands still only for a few seconds, and then it rotates again.
-Ironically enough, the statue is facing a building in the public sector.
-It is also called the “Statue of Kafka” and is eleven meters tall.

 It stands in front of the Quadrio business center, next to the Národní třída metro station.